Absentee Ballots can be used by any voter for elections until November 3, 2021

 Check the “COVID-19” box if that’s the reason you are choosing to vote absentee.

 Once you have filled out your application, mail it to your Town Clerk (addresses are at the link above.
 For the August 17 special election in Greenwich, Stamford, and New Canaan, see our Elections Information page.

 ✅ Fill out the application completely.
 Check the COVID-19 box if that’s the reason and sign the application.
-Be sure your Town Clerk’s address shows through the window in the envelope.
-Return postage is paid already.
+Mail it to your Town Clkerk.

 Step 2: Vote